CIPD Level 3 Foundation Certificate in Learning & Development

 - Currently work in L&D but want to expand your knowledge, skills and credibility

-- Developing yourself as an Effective Learning and Development Practitioner (3DEP)
+- Becoming an Effective Learning and Development Practitioner (3BEP)

 We offer multiple start dates each year at various locations around the UK.
 Find your nearest CIPD Training Centre.

 For more information about our L&D qualifications complete our enquiry form or call one of our Programme Advisors.